greenpau/caddy-authorize/README.md

 Please show your appreciation for this work and :star2: :star2: :star2:

 This work is inspired by [BTBurke/caddy-jwt](https://github.com/BTBurke/caddy-jwt).
-Many thanks to @BTBurke and other contributors for the plugin
+Many thanks to @BTBurke and other contributors to the plugin.

+Please ask questions either here or via LinkedIn.
+I am happy to help you! @greenpau.

 <!-- begin-markdown-toc -->
 ## Table of Contents